-Mr. Everett joined the Corporation on February 22, 2016, as President and Chief Executive Officer and serves as a Director of the Corporation1.
-Prior to his involvement with Liberty Gold, Mr. Everett was President and Chief Executive Officer from 2008 to 2015 of Axemen Resource Capital ("Axemen").
+Mr. Everett served as President and Chief Executive Officer of the Corporation for seven years before retiring from the role on October 10, 2022, he continues to serve as a Director of the Corporation.
+Prior to his involvement with Liberty Gold, Mr. Everett was President and Chief Executive Officer from 2008 to 2015 of Axemen Resource Capital Ltd. ("Axemen").
 He spent 7 years with PI Financial Corp. in senior resource institutional sales, and 12 years with BMO Nesbitt Burns, focused on resource equities.
 In 2010, he was the recipient of the Murray Pezim Award from the Association for Mineral Exploration British Columbia ("AME BC") for perseverance and success in financing mineral exploration.
 Mr. Everett has directly and indirectly raised over \$500 million and has participated in over \$1 billion in equity financings since 2004.
 Prior to his involvement in capital markets, Mr. Everett earned a Bachelor of Science in Economic Geology from the University of New Brunswick and spent 14 years working in surface and underground mining operations.
+Mr. Everett is also on the board of Angel Wing Metals Inc.